 About the Awards Program

-Community Awards recognize the efforts and commitments made by individual volunteers and groups to build a stronger community and enhance our quality of life.
+Community Awards recognize the efforts and commitments made by individuals and groups to build a stronger community and enhance our quality of life through volunteerism, achievement, acts of heroism or philanthropy.

 The annual Community Awards ceremony honours dedicated community members in the following five categories: